Looks like you are using an old version of Internet Explorer - Please update your browser

 Different types of illusions play off different patterns of thinking.

 Would you like to experiment with optical illusions?
-Read the remainder of the article, Experiment: What You See Isn’t Always What You Get, and try out the optical illusions at the end of the article.
+Read the remainder of the article, Experiment: What You See Isn’t Always What You Get and try out the optical illusions at the end of the article with an adult’s help.